Optic disc

 The optic disc or optic nerve head is the point of exit for ganglion cell axons leaving the eye.
 Because there are no rods or cones overlying the optic disc, it corresponds to a small blind spot in each eye.

 The ganglion cell axons form the optic nerve after they leave the eye.
 The optic disc represents the beginning of the optic nerve and is the point where the axons of retinal ganglion cells come together.
-The optic disc is also the entry point for the major blood vessels that supply the retina.
-The optic disc in a normal human eye carries 1–1.2 million afferent nerve fibers from the eye towards the brain.
+The optic disc in a normal human eye carries 1–1.2 million afferent nerve fibers from the eye toward the brain.
+The optic disc is also the entry point for the major arteries that supply the retina with blood, and the exit point for the veins from the retina.

 Structure

-The optic disc is placed 3 to 4 mm to the nasal side of the fovea.
+The optic disc is located 3 to 4 mm to the nasal side of the fovea.
 It is a vertical oval, with average dimensions of 1.76mm horizontally by 1.92mm vertically.
 There is a central depression, of variable size, called the optic cup.
-This depression can be a variety of shapes from a shallow indentation to a bean pot—this shape can be significant for diagnosis of some retinal disease.
+This depression can be a variety of shapes from a shallow indentation to a bean pot—this shape can be significant for diagnosis of some retinal diseases.